owenashurst/agar.io-clone/README.md

 npm start
 ```

-The game will then be accessible at `http://localhost:3000` or the respective server installed on.
+The game will then be accessible at `http://localhost:3000`.
 The default port is `3000`, however this can be changed in config.
-Further elaboration is available on our [wiki](https://github.com/huytd/agar.io-clone/wiki/Setup).
+Further elaboration is available on our [wiki](https://github.com/owenashurst/agar.io-clone/wiki/Setup).

 ### Running the Server with Docker